workspacebychristian/Terraform-AWS-Portfolio/README.md

 1 NAT Gateway: Ensures outbound communication for the Private Subnets.

-Network Interface will be created
+Network Interface will be created.

 1 Elastic IP Address For Private Subnets for OutBound Communication.